-This practice was established to provide patients with a dental clinic to treat dental emergencies the day the problem is acute.
-If you do not have a dentist in the Annapolis Valley, or your own dentist is not able to schedule you an appointment at this time, drop by our office for same day treatment of any true dental emergency.
-We will work in close association with the local oral surgeons, dentists, emergency rooms, and other medical professionals in the area.
+This practice was established to provide patients with a dental clinic to treat dental emergencies promptly.
+If you do not have a dentist, or if your own dentist is not able to schedule you an appointment in a timely fashion, call our office to book an appointment to be seen at our clinic.

 Oral Surgery & Wisdom Teeth